 A few hours from India's capital is the small farming village of Pataudi in Haryana.
 Here, we work with a group of 25 artisans specializing in metal casting and jewelry electroplating.
 Community initiatives here include a water conservation program, vocational training for the wider community, micro lending and health insurance for all artisans.

 Situated at an urban resettlement slum in Eastern Delhi are our 19 jewelry artisans specializing in hand cut brass and clay jewelry.
 A new community center has just been constructed to house after school programs for kids and elderly care.
 Regular health camps are organized for the wider community while all artisans receive health insurance.

 Deep in the jungles of West Bengal, you'll find this women's cooperative stitching away as they have been since 1984.
 This worker owned nonprofit has been managed and operated by it's 35 members and produces impeccable garments and embroideries for us.
 Not only are these women seasoned tailors and embroiderers, but many are the breadwinners of the their families.

 In 1972, a medical student wanted to raise the standard of living in his ancestral village.
 To provide employment and preserve a traditional craft, he set up a cooperative called Chhandabrati, which translates to 'rhythm of life’.
 The fabric for all our textiles are woven here where they continue the ancient tradition with the sound of handlooms whilst providing employment to its 50+ members.

-As textile aficionados may confess, getting your hands on Phulia handloom cottons is a love at first touch experience.
+As textile aficionados may confess, getting your hands on Phulia handloom cotton is a love at first touch experience.
 Master weavers in the Bengali village of Phulia create our line of buttery soft cotton scarves using ancient handloom techniques.
 The recent rise of craft revival in India and internationally has helped preserved this industry which was on the verge of shutting down in previous years.